Hagoromo-CN/Kinsey-Scale-Comprehensive-Dimension-Assessment-Tool/README.md

 No Python environment or dependencies needed—everything is packaged in the zip file!

 ### Step 1: Unzip the package
-Download the compressed package from the release page, then unzip it to any folder on your computer.
+Download the compressed package from the release page (under the latest tag), then unzip it to any folder on your computer.

 ### Step 2: Run the app
 Double-click the `webui.exe` file in the unzipped folder (no need to install anything).